jjain25/fintech_project/README.md

 Project Title
-Portfolio Optimization with VaR and CVaR Models
+Portfolio Optimization and VaR and CVaR Models

 Project Description
 Provide an overview of the project: